 Dutch banks offer mortgages for expats in the Netherlands, even for those who have not stayed in the Netherlands for that long.
 The following conditions apply to expats:

 - expats must have spent at least three years living and working in the Netherlands.

 - your minimum gross income should be 45.000 euros per year.

 - EU nationality or residency conditions apply.

-- private cash is required at all times.
-The bank will expect buyers to cover roughly 40/50 percent of the purchase price with their own cash.
+- private money is required at all times.
+The bank will expect buyers to cover roughly 40/50 percent of the purchase price with their own money.

 A worthwhile investment?